imagitama/phasmophobia-site/how-to-play/hunting-mode/index.md

 # Hunting Mode

+**Duration: 8 seconds**

+The hunting mode is when the ghost tries to kill a single player.
+It only happens after [Setup Phase](../setup-phase).

+## When does it start

-When the ghost wants to try to kill you, it enters a hunting mode.
-Your flashlights will flicker and the house lights will flicker for approximately 8 seconds.
+Your flashlights will flicker and the house lights will flicker for 8 seconds.
 The front door will lock for the duration of the hunt.

-After that, it will move through the house and if it is near you, could try and kill you!
+After that initial flickering, the ghost will start to move inside the house to kill a player.
+Your flashlights will flicker for the duration of the hunt.

 **During the hunt the radio on your shoulder does not work at all.**